Wireless for Machine Learning: Over-the-air computation for distributed machine learning

-By taking a closer look at the communication performed in \ac{FL}, it is clear that the individual weight vectors are never used to compute the update at the \ac{PS}, only a sum of weights are required, as seen in Eq.~(\ref{eq:global_fl_iter}).
-This sum can be directly computed over the air instead of separately transmitting each weight vector and then averaging at the \ac{PS}.
-Several research works have proposed CoMAC schemes for \ac{DML} and their effects on learning performance have been quantified under various circumstances.
-A comprehensive list of such papers can be seen in Table~\ref{table:ldma}.
+As explained in Section \ref{sub:federated_learning}, the model aggregation step of \ac{FL} consists of transmitting multiple local models from the user devices to the \ac{PS} and then computing a weighted mean of these updates to generate the next iteration of the model, see \eqref{eq:global_fl_iter}.
+The individual local models are not needed at any point of the \ac{FL} algorithm, only this weighted sum.
+As such, the sum can be directly computed over-the-air instead of separately transmitting each model vector and then averaging at the \ac{PS}.
+This basic idea has served as the foundation of a large body of works that explore the impact of \ac{CoMAC} on \ac{DML} and that extend the idea further.

-As illustrated in the \ac{CoMAC} example from Section~\ref{sec:comacexample}, non-uniform fading across the network is a major hinder for \ac{CoMAC}.
-We have presented a power modulation solution based on channel reciprocity and inversion, which is the standard method for \ac{SISO} networks.
-For \ac{MIMO} networks, alternative solutions are proposed and \ac{CSI} acquisition becomes even more important.
-With this in mind, our survey is separated between \ac{SISO} and \ac{MIMO}.
-A comprehensive list of papers on \ac{CoMAC} for Machine Learning is given in Table~\ref{table:ldma}.
+As illustrated in the \ac{CoMAC} example from Section~\ref{sec:comac}, non-uniform fading across the network is a major challenge for estimating the desired function.
+We presented a power modulation solution based on channel reciprocity and inversion, which is the standard method to overcome this challenge for \ac{SISO} networks.
+However, for \ac{MIMO} networks, alternative solutions are proposed, such as the blind \ac{CoMAC} which utilizes channel-hardening to avoid the \ac{CSI} acquisition problem.
+Additionally, the consideration of \ac{MIMO} comes with other interesting \ac{CoMAC}-solutions such as beamforming, cell-free massive \ac{MIMO}, and \ac{IRS}-assisted \ac{CoMAC}.
+With this in mind, the remainder of this section is split into two parts, \ac{SISO} and \ac{MIMO}.
+A comprehensive list of papers on \ac{CoMAC} for ML is given in Table~\ref{table:ldma1}, \ref{table:ldma2}, and \ref{table:ldma3}.